qijianpeng/Recommendation-System/README.md

 # TODO LISTS
 - :hushed: Evaluator: We need evaluation method(s) to test the result.
+    1. Regularizate results of differents CF methods.
+    2. Evaluate all the results but not a single user for CF methods.
 - :wink: 《Recommender Systems Handbook》 lists many interesting methods, Item-based, User-based are all in Chaptor 4: A Comprehensive Survey of Neighborhodd-based Recommendation Methods.
 2 categories are not enough to understand RS.
 Here is